 Since 2010, I have been a faculty member at the Salzburg Academy on Media & Global Change, organised by the Salzburg Global Seminar, which has been a very inspiring and rewarding experience.
 I am currently working with colleagues from the Academy on major global studies, such as “On Cities”, “A Tethered World” and “Unplugged” – the biggest global media experiment of its kind.

-I recently co-organised two international conferences: the annual conference of the Media & Politics Group of the PSA (“Civic and Audience Empowerment”, 3-4 November 2011, Bournemouth University) and a conference on “The Politics of Extreme Austerity: Greece Beyond the Crisis” convened by the Greek Politics Specialist Group in collaboration with the University of Strathclyde (8-9 December 2011, Glasgow).
+In 2011 I co-organised two international conferences: the annual conference of the Media & Politics Group of the PSA (“Civic and Audience Empowerment”, 3-4 November 2011, Bournemouth University) and a conference on “The Politics of Extreme Austerity: Greece Beyond the Crisis” convened by the Greek Politics Specialist Group in collaboration with the University of Strathclyde (8-9 December 2011, Glasgow).
 I am the co-editor of The Media, Political Participation and Empowerment (Routledge 2013) and The Politics of Extreme Austerity: Greece Beyond the Crisis (Palgrave 2014) which feature key contributions from these two conferences.

 Passions (in random order): French noir, museums, James Bond, reading, coffee, Franco-Belgian comics, political thrillers, social science, Indiana Jones, travelling, somatics, Bach piano concertos, newspapers, museums, Handel operas, political sociology, cooking, radio drama, David Fray, meditation, Γιάννης Μαρής, Scandinavian thrillers, global governance, Route 66, stamps, Kieslowski, New York City, Andrew Marr’s podcasts, trains, Boris Kovac, National Trust, the idea of Europe, film festivals, organic food, Carl Sagan, history, The West Wing, philosophy, Paris, The Man from U.N.C.L.E., Salzburg Festival, big cities, exploration, Les Musiciens du Louvre, libraries.